Lattices of flats for symplectic matroids: Shellability

 \subsubsection{Proof:}

-As $\mathcal{L}$ is atomistic we have each or its elements a join of atoms.
-By property (4) of $C_n$ lattices the elements covering $A$ pairwise disjoint (excluding the elements of $A$) and so every element covering $A$ is a choice of some atoms from a set of size $t-2$, namely the set $A(\mathcal{L})\setminus \left\{A,A^*\right\}$.
+As $\mathcal{L}$ is atomic, we have that each of its elements is a join of some of its atoms.
+By property (4) of $C_n$ lattices the elements that cover $A$ pairwise disjoint (excluding the elements of $A$) and so every element covering $A$ is a choice of some atoms from a set of size $t-2$, namely the set $A(\mathcal{L})\setminus \left\{A,A^*\right\}$.
 There can be at most $t-2$ choices.\\

+To finish our technical preparations, we observe that we can always work with $C_n$ lattices in which every atom is a singleton.
+This is done for geometric lattices by deleting all the elements in an atom except one, the process is discussed in \cite{[1]}.
+For $C_n$ lattices $\mathcal{L}$ of rank $\geq 3$, we have seen that $A(\mathcal{L})=\sqcup_{i=1}^k (A_i\sqcup A_i^*)$.
+Therefore, we can use the same deletion process, deleting all pairs $a,a^*$ in every pair of atoms $A_i, A_i^*$ except one.

-To finish our technical preparations we recall the definition of an independent set following section 4.
-Using lemma [5.5] we have for a $C_n$ lattice $\mathcal{L}$ of rank $\geq 3$, $A(\mathcal{L})= \mathcal{X} \sqcup \mathcal{X}^*$.
-Therefore as $\mathcal{L}$ is also atomistic it is order isomorphic to a $C_n$ lattice on the ground set $A(\mathcal{L})$ by sending the atom $A_i$ in each element to $i$ and the atom ${A_i}^*$ to $i^*$.
-In the following theorems we take independent sets as sets of atoms using the correspondence above. additionally, using lemmas [5.5] and [5.6] we can give a $C_n$ lattice structure to the restriction $[B,\hat{1}]$ for every $B\in \mathcal{L}$.
-As the $*$ function on the restriction is induced by the original function on $\mathcal{L}$ we get the following relation between admissible independent sets:
+In the following Theorems, we take independent sets as sets of atoms using the process above.
+In addition, using Lemmas \ref{Lemma9} and \ref{Lemma10} we can give a $C_n$ lattice structure to the restriction $[A,J]$ for every $A\in A(\mathcal{L})$.
+As the $*$ function on the restriction is induced by the original function on $\mathcal{L}$, we get the following relation between admissible independent sets: